xpladev/docs/content/en/docs/develop/core-modules/zero-reward.md

 - In the active set
     - They all follow the operation of the staking module.
 - Not in the active set
-    - Change validator status to bonded and apply voting power to tendermint.
+    - Change the validator's status to bonded and apply voting power to tendermint.
-    - When Zero Reward Validator go to jailed
+    - When Zero Reward Validator goes to be jailed
         - change the validator to unbonding status
         - change the tendermint voting power to 0
         - update Zero Reward Validator state